PURGED & PRESSURIZED DEVICE COVERS

 |X||14 Gauge 316 Grade Stainless Steel|

 As one of the most significant advantages of purchasing a Purgeable Instrument Access Door from Best Purging Systems Corporation, we offer a wide variety of materials to best match the material and finish of your protected enclosure!
-Consider the material of your protected enclosure when making this Segment selection, and note the only limitations are selection of carbon steel or aluminum materials in combination with a NEMA 4X rating in Segment 7.
+Consider the material of your protected enclosure when making this Segment selection, and note the only limitation is selection of carbon steel material in combination with a NEMA 4X rating in Segment 3.
 By requesting matching materials, you ensure that the corrosion resistance integrity of the protected enclosure is equalled in all respects by the Purgeable Instrument Access Door.

 When choosing your window material please consider the following factors in relation to the requirements for your particular application: Lexan™ Margard™ MR-10 has the highest degree of impact resistance, at a ratio of nearly 10:1 when compared to laminated or wire reinforced safety glass across a broad spectrum of various conditions.
 Laminated safety glass has the maximum degree of transparency and resistance to UV rays, and along with wire reinforced safety glass is extremely scratch resistant.